Osteoporosis: Evaluate Your Risk

 gravity.
 The best exercises are walking, dancing, jogging, stair-climbing, playing

 racquet sports, and hiking.
-If you've been inactive, be sure to check with your health
+If you've been inactive, be sure to check with your healthcare

 take a vitamin and mineral supplement.